twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 ---
-publishedAt: "2026-02-17T08:00:00Z"
+publishedAt: "2026-02-28T08:00:00Z"
 description: "How errors thrown in React Server Components flow through an application."
 ---

 # Error rendering with RSC

 Today we're going to take a look at what happens when a React Server Component throws an error during render.
-Although this post is mostly look under the hood at how an RSC framework handles errors, it will shed some light on React's error handling when it comes to RSC applications.
+Although this post is mostly a look under the hood at how an RSC framework handles errors, it will shed some light on what happens when React's rendering functions encounter errors.

 In this post we'll cover:

 - How React's different rendering environments respond to errors.
-- How exceptions thrown in RSCs make their way to error messages displayed in the browsers.
+- How exceptions thrown in RSCs make their way to error messages displayed on the user's screen.
-- How Suspense and streaming affect errors.
+- How error rendering changes with Suspense and streaming.

-To get started, let's dive into how each of React's rendering environments handle errors.
+To get started, let's dive into React's different rendering environments and see how they each respond to errors.

 ## The three environments

 Typically RSC applications are going to consist of three environments in which they render.
-Each of these environments has it's own rules and handles errors differently from the others.
+Each of these environments has its own rules and handles errors differently from the others.

 {% rendering-environments /%}

-Now let's take a deeper look at each of these environments and understand how errors make their way from the RSC render all the way to an error message displayed on the user's screen.
+Now let's take a deeper look at each of these environments and follow an error thrown in the RSC render on its journey to becoming a warning message displayed by the browser.

 ### Errors in the RSC Render